FvD/harper/README.md

     using the syntax preferred by that language's default package manager.
 -   Learning objectives should be single sentences, each with an active verb, describing something observable.
+-   The `prereq` and `postreq` fields are discussed below.
+-   `notes is for anything else that might be helpful.

+The `prereq` field is a list of terms or skills the lesson requires learners to have;
+the `postreq` field is a list of terms or skills the lesson teaches.
+We have used these rather clumsy names to avoid collision with `requirements` (which here means "software requirements").
--   The items under `requires` and `teaches` are meant to be keywords, not full explanations.
+The items under `prereq` and `postreq` are meant to be keywords, not full explanations.
 These will be used to optimize search and to help people stitch lessons together (e.g., "The lesson I want requires X---where can I learn about it?").
-    After discussion, we've grouped terms and skills together to keep the YAML simple;
-    entries may use Markdown formatting (e.g., to show `function_names`).
--   `notes is for anything else that might be helpful.

-An example of a `harper.md` file is shown below;
+An example of a Harper file is shown below;

 ```
 schema: "harper-lite 0.1"